MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ### RETURN

-Your clause must return a decision of *Approve*, *Reject*, *Challenge*, or *Review*.
+Your clause must return a decision of *approve*, *reject*, *challenge*, or *review*.
 You can also include optional parameters to send more information about the decision.
-Here are some examples of valid **RETURN** statements:
+Here are some examples of **RETURN** statements.

       RETURN Reject()
       RETURN Reject(“email is on block list”)
       RETURN Reject(“email is on block list”, “do not escalate”)

-For information on how to use decision types and their parameters, see [Decision types](fpl-lang-ref.md#decision-types).
+For information on decision types and their parameters, see [Decision types](fpl-lang-ref.md#decision-types).

 ### WHEN

-A **WHEN** expression is made up of one or more Boolean expressions.
-You can string together multiple Boolean expressions using the [joining operators](fpl-lang-ref.md#joining-operators) **AND (&&)** and **OR (||)**.
+A **WHEN** expression contains one or more Boolean expressions.
+You can create multiple Boolean expressions using the **AND (&&)** and **OR (||)** [joining operators](fpl-lang-ref.md#joining-operators).

-A Boolean expression is formed by checking and/or comparing variables.
-There are two types of variables:
+A Boolean expression is formed by checking and/or comparing two types of variables:

-- Payload values
+- The *payload values* of the fields included in an API request for a purchase.
-- Scores
+- The *scores* generated from Fraud Protection’s AI models.

-You can access all [variables](fpl-lang-ref.md#variables) with the syntax @variable.
-To specify the full path of a variable, you can write *@”object.variable”*.
+You can access [variables](fpl-lang-ref.md#variables) with the  *@variable* syntax.
+To specify the full path of a variable, use *@”object.variable”*.

-To use variables to form a Boolean expression, you can:
+When you use variables in a Boolean expression, you can:

 - Compare variables to other variables or constants.